 - Coconut oil

-- Maple syrup (or raw honey or rice malt syrup) - this is an optional ingredient
+- Maple syrup - you could also use raw honey or rice malt syrup.
+This is an optional ingredient

 - Vanilla extract